Monster (manga): Manga

 Monster has been critically acclaimed.
-It won an Excellence Prize in the Manga Division at the first Japan Media Arts Festival in 1997; and the Grand Prize of the 3rd Tezuka Osamu Cultural Prize in 1999.
-It also won the 46th Shogakukan Manga Award in the General category in 2001; and the Best Manga Series at the Lucca Comics Awards in 2004.
-The Young Adult Library Services Association placed Monster on their 2007 Great Graphic Novels for Teens list.
+It won an Excellence Prize in the Manga Division at the first Japan Media Arts Festival in 1997 and the Grand Prize of the third Tezuka Osamu Cultural Prize in 1999.
+It also won the 46th Shogakukan Manga Award in the General category in 2001 and the Best Manga Series at the Lucca Comics Awards in 2004.
+The Young Adult Library Services Association placed Monster on their 2007 "Great Graphic Novels for Teens" list.
 Viz Media's English release was nominated several times for Eisner Awards, twice in the category Best U.S. Edition of International Material – Japan (2007 and 2009) and three times in Best Continuing Series (2007, 2008, 2009).
-In 2009, when Oricon conducted a poll asking which manga series the Japanese people wanted to see adapted into live-action, Monster came in fifth.
+In 2009, when Oricon conducted a poll asking which manga series Japanese audiences wanted to see adapted into live-action, Monster came in fifth.
 At the 2009 Industry Awards held by the Society for the Promotion of Japanese Animation, the organizers of Anime Expo, Monster won the award for Best Drama Manga.
-The Monster manga has over 20 million copies in circulation.
+The Monster manga has had over 20 million copies in circulation.

 Writing for Time, Pulitzer Prize for Fiction winner Junot Díaz praised the manga, proclaiming "Urasawa is a national treasure in Japan, and if you ain't afraid of picture books, you'll see why".
-About.coms Deb Aoki called Monster a multi-layered suspense series and satisfying mystery that stands up to repeat readings, although it is sometimes a "little hard to follow".
-Reviewing the Monster manga for Anime News Network, Carl Kimlinger called Urasawa a master of suspense "effortlessly maintaining the delicate balance of deliberate misinformation and explicit delineation of the dangers facing protagonists that only the finest suspense thrillers ever achieve."
+About.coms Deb Aoki called Monster a multi-layered suspense series and satisfying mystery that stands up to repeat readings, although noting that it was sometimes a "little hard to follow".
+Reviewing the Monster manga for Anime News Network, Carl Kimlinger called Urasawa a master of suspense, "effortlessly maintaining the delicate balance of deliberate misinformation and explicit delineation of the dangers facing protagonists that only the finest suspense thrillers ever achieve."
 He commented that even the stories and characters that had felt unrelated to the greater picture are "eventually drawn together by Johan's grand plan."
-Kimlinger deemed the art "invisible perfection," never "showy or superfluous," with panels laid out so well that it is easy to forget how much effort is put into each and every page.
+Kimlinger deemed the art "invisible perfection," never "showy or superfluous," with panels laid out so well that it was easy to forget how much effort was put into each and every page.
 Though he did not find the characters' physical designs attractive, he praised their expressiveness, writing that the characters "wear their personalities on their faces, communicating changes in their outlooks, psychology, inner thoughts and emotions with shifts in expression that range from barely perceptible to masks of rage, hate and fear."
 UK Anime Network gave the first volume a perfect score based on the engrossing story, but felt the artwork, while appealing, was not "groundbreaking".
 On the other hand, Active Anime felt the art improved across the manga's serialization.